Don Davis, Forum News Service, Published March 12 2013

 The bill by Rep. Tony Cornish, R-Vernon Center, is in response to the December 2011 shooting of Cook County Attorney Tim Scannell.

 The attorney, a witness and a bailiff were injured in the northeastern Minnesota courthouse.
-A defendant who had just been convicted of sexual assault was charged, and later died in jail.
+A defendant who just was convicted of sexual assault was charged, and later died in jail.

 Backstrom said he thought penalties in attacks on judges should be raised.